Music: Leonard Bernstein

 Premiere Date: December 1, 1956, Martin Beck Theatre, Broadway

 Leonard Bernstein’s best-known operetta brings levity to spring in Atlanta.
 The innocent Candide discovers that human beings aren’t all they are cracked up to be and ultimately focuses on building his own life on his own terms.
 Featuring modern classics “Glitter and Be Gay,” “Make our Garden Grow,” and a rip-roaring Overture for the ages, Candide makes its company debut in Atlanta.
 Deanna Breiwick and Jack Swanson star.
 James Lowe conducts and Alison Moritz will direct.
+This production includes depictions of sexual assault, murder, prostitution, and kidnapping.

 Performed in English with English Supertitles